Wednesday 11 November 2015

-We suggest you arrive by 9.45 am.
-Guests with pre-arranged seating are required to be seated by 10 am.
+We suggest you arrive by 10.00am.
+Guests with pre-arranged seating are required to be seated by 10.15am.

 Standing room for the public is available on the day and you are welcome to bring chairs or rugs to view the ceremony in the grounds of the Memorial.

-- Parade Ground, Australian War Memorial
+- Parade Ground and surrounds, Australian War Memorial

 Photographs taken on 11 November 1918